-Speaking of old times, this cookie is definitely of a bygone era.
-It’s adapted from a recipe in Nancy Baggett’s All American Cookie Book and the original title was Farmers’ Favorite Molasses Cookies, because the cookies were popular in the rural midwest.
+These Iced Molasses Cookies are of a bygone era.
+It’s adapted from a recipe in Nancy Baggett’s All American Cookie Book and the original title was Farmers’ Favorite Molasses Cookies, because the cookies were popular in the rural Midwest.
 In her book, Nancy describes the cookies as evenly shaped cookies which look like gingersnaps before being iced, but are actually milder, sweeter, fancier and have a chewy rather than crunchy texture.
 That’s exactly how I’d describe them.
 They’re pretty good and look nice on a plate.
-I’m going to share them with the girls in the leasing office.

 Iced Molasses Cookies